Dark Mode Logo$---

 Just like exchanging money in a foreign country, the price of subnet tokens (ALPHA) changes based on supply and demand.
 This is called slippage—the difference between the expected exchange rate and the actual rate you receive.

-• If a subnet has fewer TAO stakers, ALPHA tokens are cheaper, meaning you may receive more ALPHA per TAO staked.
+• If a subnet has fewer TAO in pool, you may receive more ALPHA per TAO staked.

-• If a subnet is rapidly growing, new TAO stakes reduce the ALPHA in the pool, which increases ALPHA’s price, reducing how much ALPHA you receive per TAO staked.
+• If a subnet is rapidly growing, more TAO in pool increases ALPHA’s price, reducing how much ALPHA you receive per TAO staked.

 • 41% of ALPHA_OUT goes to Validators